Hal Lewis (Aku)

-Herschel Leib Hohenstein, aka Hal Lewis (died 1983), aka J. Akuhead Pupule or Aku, was the morning air personality in 1965 at KGMB, an AM station in Honolulu, Hawaii.
+Herschel Leib Hohenstein, aka Hal Lewis (April 14, 1917 - July 21, 1983), aka J. Akuhead Pupule or Aku, was the morning air personality in 1965 at KGMB, an AM station in Honolulu, Hawaii.

 Biography

-Lewis was born Herschel Laib Hohenstein in Brooklyn, New York.
+Lewis was born Herschel Laib Hohenstein in Brooklyn, New York on April 14, 1917.
 He later legally shortened his name to Hal Lewis.
 He became a personality in his own right when he moved to Hawaii in 1946 from San Francisco, where he had been an unemployed violinist.
 His cabaret act failed and he soon became a staff announcer at KGMB in Honolulu.
 According to his newspaper biography, he was so poor that he had to sleep on Waikiki Beach.
 Although he was terminated for insubordination within weeks of his arrival, Hal Lewis was able to get another job at KPOA.

 It was at KPOA that Lewis perfected his own style of presentation, which incorporated repetitious time checks, and it was this gimmick that caused him to get the name "aku-head" from a furious listener after he had given out the incorrect time on the radio.
 Lewis then dropped his own name for J. Akuhead Pupule or plain Aku.
 Another version of this story is that at his first station, the station sales manager and his team brainstormed the moniker to explain to the innocent audience of post-War Honolulu that this talkative Jewish personality looked like a crazy fish head.
 When the sales manager brought his young son (who would be the third generation of his family to spend his own life on Honolulu's airwaves: Harry B Soria), to the station, he was shocked the first time he saw Aku as he was definitely not the bald-headed aged grandfather figure that his radio voice had conjured in his imagination.

 Using the name J. Akuhead Pupule, he had his own short-lived recording label, Aku Records.
 It had a green label, with a cartoon of Hal Lewis with an exaggerated nose.
 He persuaded Alfred Apaka to record on his label, with Aku backing him on violin.
 Aku also recorded himself singing and playing violin on "My Little Buckaroo," among other tunes.